nuxt/docs/en/api/configuration-builddir.md

 }
 ```

-By default, many tools assumes that `.nuxt` is hidden directory, because it's name starts with dot.
-You can use this option to make dist folder not hidden.
+By default, many tools assume that `.nuxt` is a hidden directory, because its name starts with a dot.
+You can use this option to prevent that.